nitin264/nitin264/README.md

-- 👋 Hi, I’m Nitin, friends call me Calvin.
+- 👋 Hi, I’m Nitin.
 - 👀 I’m interested in coding and learning new things.
-- 🌱 I’m currently learning JavaScript and Python
+- 🌱 I’m currently learning Golang and exploring microservices
-- 💞️ I’m looking to collaborate on anything you think i can do., and I would love if it helps me grow my skills.
+- 💞️ I’m looking to collaborate on automations using Python as I love automating workflows and repetitive tasks.
 - 📫 To reach out to me, Contact me on gmail -- bnitinx51@gmail.com

 <!---